-Asbestos was used in many construction products until late 1985.
+This material was used in many construction products until late 1985.
 Asbestos fibers may become a risk during any type of home renovation or construction activity.
-The Ontario Ministry of Labour, Ontario Regulation 278-05 governs the asbestos abatement conditions that regulate asbestos testing, removal, and management.
+The Ontario Ministry of Labour, Ontario Regulation 278-05 governs the asbestos abatement conditions that regulate its testing, removal, and management.

 Asbestos-containing materials may be found in: